maz2198/Machine-Learning/README.md

 The main objective of this project was to obtain housing data for sales or rent from a specific region in Spain for a short period of time, and generate a feasible regression model to predict the housing prices.

-We scraped Madrid Housing data using the [Beautfiul Soup package](https://pypi.org/project/beautifulsoup4/) from [SpainHouses Website](https://www.spainhouses.net/en/sale-properties-madrid-madrid.html).
+We scraped Madrid Housing data using the [Beautiful Soup package](https://pypi.org/project/beautifulsoup4/) from [SpainHouses Website](https://www.spainhouses.net/en/sale-properties-madrid-madrid.html).
 Extensive data parsing, forming and cleansing was performed.

 This resulted in a regression model with features including *Type_of_estate, Num_of_Floors, Not_detached, m2, Plot, Bedrooms, Bathrooms, Parking* and *Garden*.